 The Settlers of Catan is a game about resources.
-You roll dice to see who gathers what resources and try to make the best use of your resources.
+You roll dice to see who gathers what resources and try to make the best use of them.

 While the dice may leave plenty of luck in the game, you can increase your chances of winning if you know how to use your resources.
 These tips will help you win your next game of Settlers of Catan.